Oonya Kempadoo

 Oonya Kempadoo (born 1966) is a novelist who was born in the United Kingdom of Guyanese parentage, her father being the writer Peter Kempadoo.
+She is the author of four well received novels: Buxton Spice (1998); Tide Running (2001); All Decent Animals (2013); and Naniki (2024).
+She is a winner of the Casa de las Américas Prize.

 Biography

 Born in Sussex, England, "of mixed Indian, African, Scottish, and Amerindian descent", Oonya Kempadoo was brought up in Guyana from the age of five.
 She has studied art in Amsterdam, and has also lived in Trinidad, St. Lucia, and Tobago.
 She now lives in St. George's, Grenada.

 Kempadoo began writing seriously in 1997 and her first novel, Buxton Spice, a semi-autobiographical rural coming-of-age story, was published 1998.
 The New York Times described it as "superb, and superbly written".
 Her second book, Tide Running (Picador, 2001), set in Plymouth, Tobago, is the story of young brothers Cliff and Ossie.
-Tide Running won the Casa de las Americas Literary Prize for best English or Creole novel.
+Tide Running won the Casa de las Américas Prize for best English or Creole novel.

 Both of these books were nominated for International Dublin Literary Awards, the first in 2000 and the second in 2003.

-In 2011, she participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.
+In 2011, Kempadoo participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.

 She was named a Great Talent for the Twenty-First Century by the Orange Prize judges and is a winner of the Casa de las Américas Prize.

 Her third novel All Decent Animals (Farrar, Straus and Giroux, 2013) was recommended on Oprah's 2013 Summer Reading List by Karen Russell, who said: "How am I only now finding out about this writer?
 It's as if she's inventing her own language, which is incantatory, dense, and lush.
 The authority and blood pulse of it seduced me."

+Naniki was shortlisted for the Governor General's Award for English-language fiction at the 2024 Governor General's Awards.